Anon-Planet/thgtoa/docs/guide/index.md

 <https://www.inteltechniques.com/podcast.html>

 You should never share real individual experiences/details using your anonymous identities that could later lead to finding your real identity.
-You will see more details about this in the [Creating new identities][Creating new identities:] section.
+You will see more details about this in the [Creating new identities](#creating-new-identities) section.

 ### Your Face, Voice, Biometrics, and Pictures